-In past furniture blog posts, we have stressed the importance of creating an aesthetically pleasing atmosphere for guests and potential buyers through home staging and rental furniture selection best practice.
-When you are dreaming up the perfectly arranged home, it is a natural step to also plan for guest overnight stays.
+Creating an aesthetically pleasing atmosphere for guests and potential buyers through home staging and rental furniture selection is a great way to increase the comfort and perceived value of your home.
+When you’re dreaming up the perfectly arranged home, it’s a natural step to also plan for guest overnight stays.
 The guest room is a reflection of your hospitality.
 A well planned arrangement that makes one feel welcome and comfortable is a kindness that does not go unnoticed.

 This week on a twitter chat based on interior design themes, categorized by the #intdesignerchat hashtag, the topic was focused on guest room accommodations.
 The conversation stirred a lot creative ideas among furniture blog writers, interior designers, architects, and home stagers.
 Some great tips were brought to the table.
 Leslie Fine, of Leslie Fine Interiors, stressed the importance of “know[ing] in advance the schedule of their visit so that all expectations are met”.
 When the topic of essential amenities was raised, bed comfort was number one.
 There was a discussion at length about what extra amenities should be provided for guests.
 Among the “must haves” for ultimate comfort, “a chair, a luggage rack, and a reading light” were some extra special touches Sam Henderson, the creative director of Today’s Nest, contributed to the discussion.
 Other thoughtful amenities can include a night stand in close proximity to an electrical outlet, wireless internet, an alarm clock, and local coffee or tea from the farmer’s market.